hekmon/liveterm/README.md

 ### termlive

-With `termlive` I wanted a more efficient, pull based approach:
+With `termlive` I wanted a more efficient, sync pull based approach:
 * You register a function that returns the data you want to be (re)printed
 * At each tick, `termlive` will call that function to get up to date data before printing it
 * Between each tick, `termlive` sleeps and no buffer or mutex are used for nothing

 ## Usage Example